Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: ACuRL

 Through this progressive task generation, the curriculum generator dynamically adjusts task difficulty with the agent’s evolving capabilities, enabling effective continual learning.
-Notably, under our zero-data setting, no tasks are available at the beginning of training to assess the agent’s initial capability.
-To address this, we let the generator $G$ synthesize an initial task set based on context and exploration trajectories.
-We then conduct a capability evaluation on this task set to obtain feedback, which is subsequently used to generate the task set for Iteration 1, explicitly tailored to the current agent.
-We refer to this initialization phase as Iteration 0.

-To assess the validity of the generated tasks, we conduct a human evaluation on 144 tasks, uniformly sampled from different training iterations across six environments.
-The results show that 94\% of the generated tasks are valid (i.e., meaningful and executable), demonstrating the effectiveness of our proposed method.
-Beyond validity, we further analyze how the synthesized tasks evolve across iterations.
-As shown in Figure~\ref{fig:task_length} in Appendix~\ref{appendix:details_curriculum_task_generation}, the average task length increases steadily throughout training, serving as a proxy for growing task difficulty.
-To further corroborate this trend, we qualitatively examine representative examples and observe a clear progression from simple single-object operations to more complex tasks involving multi-object interactions and the composition of multiple subtasks.
-Additional details are provided in Appendix~\ref{appendix:task_validity} with examples shown in Table~\ref{tab:task_example}.
-Together, these results indicate that our method co-evolves the learning signals with the agent's capabilities, which will enable effective continual learning for computer-use agents.
+See Appendix~\ref{appendix:details_curriculum_task_generation} for details.
+To assess the validity of the generated tasks, we conduct a human evaluation on 144 tasks, uniformly sampled across iterations and six environments.
+Results show that 94\% are valid (i.e., meaningful and executable), demonstrating the effectiveness of our method.
+Beyond validity, we further analyze how the synthesized tasks evolve across iterations and under different distributions.
+As shown in Figure~\ref{fig:task_complexity}, both average task length and the number of agent execution steps increase steadily, serving as a proxy for growing task complexity.
+To further corroborate this trend, we qualitatively examine representative examples.
+Additional details are provided in Appendix~\ref{appendix:task_validity} with examples in Table~\ref{tab:task_example}.
+Together, these results indicate that our method co-evolves learning signals with the agent’s capabilities, enabling effective continual learning for CUAs.